 If you have IBS…

 Unless someone is cooking up a low FODMAP feast, it’s likely that party foods will bring on some of your symptoms.
-Try your best not to overeat (this can be a trigger!), and if symptoms occur, some clients have told me IBgard may help alleviate some of the discomfort.
+Staying within comfortable fullness can help minimize any IBS exacerbation, but if symptoms occur, IBgard may help alleviate some of the discomfort.

 There you have the complete guide to surviving the holidays with intuitive eating.
 I’ve included some pinnable images below for you to screenshot or save.
 And feel free to comment below on any holiday survival tips you have!